 Clue Birth Control has a similar typical use efficacy rate as some forms of hormonal birth control, but is less effective than others, especially IUDs, the shot, and the implant (1, 2).
 Remember that Clue Birth Control requires daily participation from you.
+Accurately tracking your period and any sex you have is important when using Clue Birth Control.
 Birth control pills require that you take them every day, but some methods like the patch or the ring are effective without daily participation.Talking to your healthcare provider about the risks and benefits of each method of contraception may help you choose which one is right for you.
 See the chart below for the typical and perfect use efficacy rates for each method.

 How does Clue Birth Control compare to other types of non-hormonal birth control?